openstack/placement/doc/source/upgrade/to-stein.rst

 This document is for people who are upgrading from an existing Rocky-based installation of OpenStack, where Placement is a part of Nova, to a Stein-based system, using the independently packaged placement service.
+It is also for people who have already upgraded to Stein but are using the version of the placement service included in Nova in the Stein release.

-Doing so is not a requirement.
-There is a version of the placement service in the nova Stein release.
-It will be removed in Train.
-The version in nova is behind the extracted version in terms of features and performance fixes.
+Upgrading to the extracted placement is not a requirement when upgrading the rest of OpenStack to Stein.
+The version of the placement service in the Nova Stein release may be used.
+It is possible to upgrade to Stein and then deploy and switch to the extracted placement at a later time.

+The placement code in Nova will be removed in Train so the switch to using extracted placement must happen before upgrading to Train.

+.. note:: The extracted placement code has features and performance and bug
+          fixes that are not present in the placement code in Nova, but no code that is required by Nova.
+See the `release notes`_ for more detail.

-If you are installing a new OpenStack, you'll want the :doc:`installation docs
+If you are installing a new OpenStack, you will want the :doc:`installation docs </install/index>`.
-</install/index>`.

 Upgrading to use the extracted placement service requires migrating several database tables from the ``nova_api`` database to a placement database.
 Depending on the number of compute hosts in your system and the number of active virtual machines, the amount of data to copy can vary widely.
-You can get an idea by counting rows in the ``resource_providers`` and ``allocations`` tables.
+You can get an idea by counting rows in the ``resource_providers`` and ``consumers`` tables.

 To avoid losing data while performing the copy it is important that writing to the placement database (on either side of the upgrade) is stopped.
-You may shut down solely the placement service but this will result in errors attempting to use the service from ``nova-scheduler`` and ``nova-compute``.
+You may shut down solely the placement service but this will result in errors attempting to use the service from Nova.
 It is potentially less disruptive to shut down the entire control plane to avoid confusing errors.
 What strategy is best will vary.
 This document describes the simple way.

-.. note:: In some installations of nova and placement, data will already be in
+.. note:: In some installations of nova and placement, data may already be in
           a database named ``placement`` and not ``nova_api``.
-If that's the case, you will not need to copy data.
-Make sure that there is data in that database and that it is correct.
-In some cases the database will be present *but not used*.
+If that is the case, you will not need to copy data.
+Make sure that there are tables and rows in that database and that it is of expected quantity and recently modified (many tables have ``created_at`` and ``updated_at`` columns).
+In some cases the ``placement`` database will be present *but empty*.

 There are database migrations scripts in the placement code repository which may be used to copy the data or as models for your own tooling:
 `mysql-migrate-db.sh`_ and `postgresql-migrate-db.sh`_.

 For best results run the database migration on your database host.
-If you are unable to do this, you'll need to take some additional steps below.
+If you are unable to do this, you will need to take some additional steps below.

 This document assumes that the same HTTP endpoint will be used before and after the upgrade.
 If you need to change that see :ref:`configure-endpoints-pypi` for